-Actions: Responsible Entity Priority Implement hybrid meetings for all governance operations.
-Consider additional technology to provide more clarity of audio and video for these meetings.
-Make recordings of all meetings available for viewing on demand.
-All boards & commissions High Provide annual training on the requirements of public process and effective governance.
-All boards & commissions High Develop succession planning strategies to ensure continuity of staff and institutional knowledge over the long term.
-All boards & commissions Medium Digitize and make easily accessible organizational documents (e.g., minutes, reports, planning documents, financials, etc.) Board of Governors Medium Consider hosting an annual "Volunteer Fair" to market volunteer and civic opportunities to residents.
+Actions: Responsible Entity Priority Consider hosting an annual "Volunteer Fair" to market volunteer and civic opportunities to residents.
 This could be used to improve awareness of Association governance and recruit new and prospective board and commission members.
-Board of Governors, Community Groups Medium Upgrade and modernize BPBCA Website to make it more user friendly, interactive, and a recognized source of up-to-date, year-round news and information.
+Board of Governors, Community Groups Medium Upgrade and modernize the BPBCA Website to make it more user friendly, interactive, and a recognized source of up-to-date, year-round news and information.
+Consider password protection to provide member only access to sensitive information (e.g., member directory).
 Webmaster Medium Create off-season electronic issues of the Black Pointer, making it a year-round publication.
 Continue print publications during the summer season.
 Volunteers Low

-Objective 2.3: Strengthen Partnerships between the Association, the Town of East Lyme, and neighboring Beach Associations.
+Objective 2.3: Strengthen Partnerships Among the Association, the Town of East Lyme, and Neighboring Beach Associations.